-Faculty: Ames, Bandyyopadhyay, Benson, Bibel, Bowman, Cavalli, Faruque, Fazel-Rezai, Gedafa, Grewal, Gullicks, Gupta, Jerath, Ji, Kaabouch, Kolodka, Korom, Kirshnamoorthy, Lim, Ling, Mamaghani, Mann, Miles, Moretti, Neubert, Noghanian, Salehfar (Program Director), Seams, Semke, Suleiman, Tande, Tang, Wills, Yarbrough and Zahui
+Faculty: Alshami, Ames, Bandyyopadhyay, Bibel, Bowman, Cavalli, Faruque, Fazel-Rezai, Gedafa, Grewal, Gullicks, Gupta, Ho, Jabbari, Jerath, Ji, Kaabouch, Kolodka, Kirshnamoorthy, Lim, Ling, Lindseth, Mamaghani, Mann, Moretti, Nejadpak, Neubert, Noghanian, Ostadhassan, Rabiei, Ranganathan, Rasouli, Salehfar (Program Director), Seams, Semke, Suleiman, Tande, Tang, Tavakolian, Wang, Wills, Yang, and Zahui

 The College of Engineering and Mines offers the Master of Engineering and the Master of Science degree with majors in chemical engineering, civil engineering, electrical engineering, environmental engineering, and mechanical engineering.
 The Master of Science degree is offered with majors in chemical engineering, electrical engineering, environmental engineering, geology, and mechanical engineering.
 The Doctor of Philosophy degree is offered with majors in engineering and geology, and the Doctor of Philosophy in chemical, civil, electrical, geological, and mechanical engineering, and the multi-disciplinary focal areas of energy and environmental engineering is also offered.